 Acknowledgements

 We thank the efforts of everyone involved in the creation of The Cancer Genome Atlas, especially the patients who made TCGA possible.
 We thank Mary Goldman and Jing Zhu from the University of California - Santa Cruz Xena team for their role in making TCGA data available to all, their expert help with interpretation of Xena TCGA data feeds, and responsiveness when we identified any concerns with the pan-cancer data.
+We also thank Itay Tirosh and co-authors of the single cell melanoma study for making the data readily available and helpful discussions.
 Support, discussions, and guidance of this research from Nils Lonberg, Alan Korman, Natalie Bezman, Ruth Lan, and Mark Selby at Bristol-Myers Squibb were invaluable.

 Supporting Information